ChristianOrrala/Tech-Challenge-ATBL01/README.md

 ### Helm Chart Configuration

-The `wiki-chart` is a production-ready Helm chart with the following features:
+The `wiki-chart` is a Helm chart with the following features:

 - **Configurable Image**: Set FastAPI image via `fastapi.image_name` in values.yaml
 - **Resource Limits**: CPU and memory limits for all components